praeclarum/praeclarum.github.io/_drafts/2020-12-08-fsharp-advent-motor-control.md

 Controlling the speed of a motor is probably the most common scenario.
 There are multiple sensors you can use to measure the speed: you could use the same position sensors and do some math, you can use rotary encoders, you can measure minor fluctuation is voltages produced by the motor, you can use potentiometers, ...
 There are a lot of options.

 I'm going to use a less common sensor to measure the rotation of the motor: a gyroscope.
 Gyroscopes measure angular velocity, just what I want.
 They're more complicated to use than the other options, but I think they're fun so I'm going to use them in this project.
+I will be using an MPU6050 that is capable of measuring linear accelerations and angular velocities on all three axes.
+I'll just be monitoring the one rotational axis.

 ```fsharp